 Benefits of managing research data include:

-Help and support for research data management is a network of staff from Hanken's Data Protection Officer, the library, and IT Services.
+Help and support for research data management is a network of staff from Hanken's research services, legal support, Data Protection Officer, IT Services, and the library.
 Questions about data management, ethical and legal matters concerning data security, data protection and IPR issues, assistance with data management plans, data storage, and data sharing and preservation, please contact Hanken's Data Protection Officer email@example.com or firstname.lastname@example.org.

 We also provide training in creating data management plans and in data management and data protection throughout your research lifecycle.
 Training is offered both as part of studies and as staff training.
 More information, see Courses and workshops.